isomerpages/mlaw-corp/_covid19/05-A-notification-for-relief.md

 <u>A Notification for Relief is <b>NOT</b> a Notice under the Re-Align Framework</u>

+The Re-Align Framework is a separate and different relief regime.

+Under the Re-Align Framework, eligible businesses which have been significantly impacted by COVID-19 can renegotiate certain types of contracts, to realign with the current economic conditions, failing which the businesses may seek to terminate those contracts.
+As an alternative to contract termination, the Re-Align Framework provides eligible hirers and renters of commercial equipment and vehicles to take up a Repayment Scheme to pay outstanding arrears in instalments.
+A party who wishes to seek relief under the Re-Align Framework would have to serve a notice on their contracting party.

+The Re-Align Framework has not come into force.
+Further information on the notice that has to be served will be announced at this page when the Re-Align Framework comes into force.

 <!--
 The rental relief framework is a separate and different relief regime under a different Part of the Act.